Source of funding

-The total amount of funding available for the NGO Programme in Slovenia is EUR 1,875,000, of which EUR 1,593,50 are dedicated to the fund for NGO projects.
-Two calls for proposals have been issued: one for small projects (EUR 10,000–20,000); and one for medium (EUR 20,001–60,000) and large (EUR 60,001–120,000) projects.
+The total amount of funding available for the NGO Programme in Slovenia was EUR 1,875,000, of which EUR 1,593,50 were dedicated to the fund for NGO projects.
+Two calls for proposals were issued: one for small projects (EUR 10,000–20,000); and one for medium (EUR 20,001–60,000) and large (EUR 60,001–120,000) projects.
 In response to the first call for proposals, a total of 365 applications were received and 15 project promoters were selected (8 for medium-sized projects and 7 for large projects).
 In the second call for proposals a total of 246 applications were received and 18 project promoters were selected.

 - organising information seminars and workshops;